mdrakibulislam-zero/AIPoseEstimation/README.md

 ## AI Pose Estimation:
-This is a simple pose estimation program based on Artificial intelligence.
+This is a simple pose estimation program based on Artificial intelligence which made with Python.
 It's able to detect the position and orientation of an object.

 ## Outcome: